 Oh Crap!
 Potty Training is the best book for parents who want to be told exactly what to do when potty training their child.

-The Oh Crap!
-Potty Training method requires a lot of attention upfront for a better result in the end.
-The first few days are going to be intense, but you’ll still be busy for quite a while afterward.
+Glowacki’s potty training method requires a lot of attention upfront for a better long-term result.
+The first few days will be intense, and you’ll still be busy for quite a while afterward.
 Jamie recommends clearing your social calendar for a week.

 “Potty training is all you will be thinking about for at least a week or so.Jamie Glowacki, Oh Crap!
 Potty Training

-You’ve got the intense first day where you ditch the diapers.
+You’ve got the intense first day of the toilet training process where you ditch the diapers.
 You’ll be watching your kid around the house like a hawk all day.
-Be prepared to clean up messes, as there are no toddler clothes involved (nothing to “catch” the accidents).
-It’s messy but it works.
-This intense period is followed by going commando with pants on and eventually onto wearing underwear.
+Be prepared to clean up messes, as no toddler clothes are involved (nothing to “catch” the accidents).
+It’s messy, but it works.
+This intense period is followed by going commando with pants on and eventually wearing underwear.

 Your job today is to do nothing but watch your child.
 If this sounds unbearable, remember the pot of gold at the end of the rainbow!
 Still, I cannot stress this enough: TODAY YOU WILL DO NOTHING BUT WATCH YOUR CHILD!Jamie Glowacki, Oh Crap!
 Potty Training

 You’re also introduced to public washrooms pretty quickly.
-These can be terrifying for toddlers (hey they are not the greatest for adults either).
-The book includes great suggestions for how to handle potty training once the at-home lockdown period is over.
+These can be terrifying for toddlers (they they are not the greatest for adults either).
+The potty book also includes great suggestions for handling toilet training once the at-home lockdown period is over.

-If you can’t get a few days off work in a row, this book might not be for you.
+This book might not be for you if you can’t get a few days off work in a row.
 If you don’t like reading books with a bit of a sassy tone, this might not be for you.
 But, it’s popular because it’s worked for a lot of parents.

 We both know just how smart your child is.
 Doesn’t he deserve the dignity of not crapping in a diaper and still worse, sitting in it?
 Really think about that.
 Think about where your child is developmentally and just how undignified this is.Jamie Glowacki, Oh Crap!
 Potty Training